Barbary sheep: Habitats

 Barbary sheep are found in arid mountainous areas where they graze and browse grasses, bushes, and lichens.
 They are able to obtain all their metabolic water from food, but if liquid water is available, they drink and wallow in it.
 Barbary sheep are crepuscular - active in the early morning and late afternoon and rest in the heat of the day.
 They are very agile and can achieve a standing jump over 2 m.
 They are well adapted to their habitat, which consist of steep, rocky mountains and canyons.
 They often flee at the first sign of danger, typically running uphill.
 They are extremely nomadic and travel constantly via mountain ranges.
-Their main predators in North Africa were the Barbary leopard, the Barbary lion, and caracal, but now humans, feral dogs, competition due to overgrazing by domestic animals and drought threaten their populations.
+Their main predators in North Africa were the Barbary leopard, Barbary lion, and caracal, but now humans, feral dogs, competition due to overgrazing by domestic animals, and drought threaten their populations.

 Names

 The binomial name Ammotragus lervia derives from the Greek ἄμμος ámmos ("sand", referring to the sand-coloured coat) and τράγος trágos ("goat").

 Lervia derives from the wild sheep of northern Africa described as "lerwee" by Rev. T. Shaw in his "Travels and Observations" about parts of Barbary and Levant.

 The Spanish named this sheep the arruis, from Berber arrwis, and the Spanish Legion even used it as a mascot for a time.

 Aoudad ([ˈɑː.uːdæd]) is the name for this sheep used by the Berbers, a North African people, and it is also called arui and waddan (in Libya).